Nciklol/bad-discord-wrapper/README.md

 If for some reason you want to expand this, feel free to clone this repo and code your heart out and open a PR.

 ## Support
-*this is also a good place to tell me you opened a PR if you did*

 [YBot Support Server](https://discord.gg/STe9YQgtz2) (I'm not making a discord dedicated to this -- feel free to join my support server for another project and talk about it in the #bad-discord-wrapper channel.)